 1.03.2 The words "shall" and "must" are mandatory, and "should" and "may" are permissive.
 1.03.3 The word "yacht" shall be taken as fully interchangeable with the word "boat".
-SECTION 2 - APPLICATION & GENERAL REQUIREMENTS 2.01 Categories of Events Organizing Authorities shall select from one of the following categories and may modify the OSR to suit local conditions 2.01.2 Category 1 MoMu1 Races of long distance and well offshore, where boats must be completely self-sufficient for extended periods of time, capable of withstanding heavy storms and prepared to meet serious emergencies without the expectation of outside assistance 2.02 Incident Reporting The Organizing Authority of a race will establish whether any incidents occurred, which if reported would be likely to be relevant to evolving the Offshore Special Regulations, the plan review process, or in increasing safety.
+SECTION 2 - APPLICATION & GENERAL REQUIREMENTS 2.01 Categories of Events Organizing Authorities shall select from one of the following categories and may modify the OSR to suit local conditions 2.01.3 Category 2 MoMu2 Races of extended duration along or not far removed from shorelines or in large unprotected bays or lakes, where a high degree of self-sufficiency is required of the boats 2.02 Incident Reporting The Organizing Authority of a race will establish whether any incidents occurred, which if reported would be likely to be relevant to evolving the Offshore Special Regulations, the plan review process, or in increasing safety.
 The Organizing Authority will follow any guidelines issued by World Sailing concerning incident reporting.
 2.03 Inspection A boat may be inspected at any time.
-If she fails to comply with the OSR her entry may be rejected or she will be subject to protest 2.04 General Requirements 2.04.1 All equipment required by OSR shall: a) function properly b) be regularly checked, cleaned and serviced c) when not in use be stowed in conditions in which deterioration is minimised d) be readily accessible e) be of a type, size and capacity suitable and adequate for the intended use and size of the boat.
-2.04.2 Heavy items shall be permanently installed or securely fastened SECTION 3 - STRUCTURAL FEATURES, STABILITY, FIXED EQUIPMENT SECTION 3 - STRUCTURAL FEATURES, STABILITY, FIXED EQUIPMENT A boat shall be/have:
+If she fails to comply with the OSR her entry may be rejected or she will be subject to protest 2.04 General Requirements 2.04.1 All equipment required by OSR shall: , a) function properly a) b) function properly be regularly checked, cleaned and serviced , b) be regularly checked, cleaned and serviced b) c) be regularly checked, cleaned and serviced when not in use be stowed in conditions in which deterioration is minimised b) c) d) be regularly checked, cleaned and serviced when not in use be stowed in conditions in which deterioration is minimised be readily accessible b) c) d) e) be regularly checked, cleaned and serviced when not in use be stowed in conditions in which deterioration is minimised be readily accessible be of a type, size and capacity suitable and adequate for the intended use and size of the boat. b) c) d) e) be regularly checked, cleaned and serviced when not in use be stowed in conditions in which deterioration is minimised be readily accessible be of a type, size and capacity suitable and adequate for the intended use and size of the boat.
+Heavy items shall be permanently installed or securely fastened b) c) d) e) be regularly checked, cleaned and serviced when not in use be stowed in conditions in which deterioration is minimised be readily accessible be of a type, size and capacity suitable and adequate for the intended use and size of the boat.
+Heavy items shall be permanently installed or securely fastened SECTION 3 - STRUCTURAL FEATURES, STABILITY, FIXED EQUIPMENT